Glossary

 Clip Farming

-Clip farming — also called clip harvesting, content farming, video farming, source mining, or VOD farming — is the systematic practice of extracting short-form clips from long-form source videos (YouTube, Twitch VODs, Kick recordings) and posting them to short-form platforms like TikTok, Instagram Reels, and YouTube Shorts.
-It refers to the volume-oriented, repeatable process of turning one long video into many clips, rather than one-off clip creation.
+Clip farming — also called clip harvesting, source mining, or VOD farming — is the systematic extraction of short-form clips from long-form sources such as YouTube uploads, Twitch VODs, and Kick recordings, posted at volume to TikTok, Instagram Reels, and YouTube Shorts.
+The term describes a repeatable, volume-oriented process rather than one-off clip making.

-Clip farming as a term captures the operational reality of running a clip channel at scale: treating source content as raw material that gets processed into clips in volume, rather than selecting single highlight moments by hand.
-A clipper who watches a 3-hour stream and pulls 8–12 clips from it is farming that VOD.
-The term is value-neutral — it describes a method, not quality of output.
+The term captures how a clip channel actually operates at scale: source content is raw material, processed in volume, rather than a highlight hand-picked once a week.
+A clipper who watches a three-hour stream and pulls eight to twelve clips is farming that VOD.
+The word is neutral — it names a method, not a quality level.

 Related Terms